-So the question is whether distinctly Afro forms could integrate within it, or fuse with, the Western form of music and dance, that is, tonality, melody, harmony and partner dancing?
+So the question we could ask is whether distinctly Afro forms could integrate within it, or fuse with, the Western form of music and dance, that is, tonality, melody, harmony and formalised partner dancing?
 In the case of Capoeira the instruments like the drums and the Berimbau can be traced to Africa whereas if you look at forms like the American Blues and Jazz, these are played on Western instruments: guitar, piano, trumpet, bass, saxophone, etc. These are designed and played in accordance with Western tonality and theory of music that has evolved in Europe over centuries since the Middle Ages.
 So can we then say that Blues or Jazz has Afro roots because it originates with African-American culture in the US?
-And should we say that jazz has been appropriated or “whitened” because it was subsequently developed by many non-black musicians and in terms of musical form it is placed within the Western musical tradition.
+And can we say that jazz has been appropriated or “whitened” because it was subsequently developed by many non-black musicians and in terms of musical form it is placed within the Western musical tradition.

-What might irk the neo-Marxist sensibility even further is that the Bossa Nova has been identified with upper middle class Brazilian culture, ie., gentrification from the start.
-This is not to say that there are no black performers of the Bossa Nova.
+What might irk the Cultural Marxist sensibility even further is that the Bossa Nova has been identified with upper middle class Brazilian culture, ie., gentrification from the start.
+This is not to say that there are no black performers in the Bossa Nova.
 The most accurate characterisation is that it is a modern form that originates in Brazil, and so has Brazilian roots.
-Nonetheless, the neo-Marxist must absolutely abhor the Bossa Nova and run with disgust the moment they hear it.
-Indeed, one of the greatest exponents of Bossa Nova singing became disillusioned with the gentrified form and became a Communist turning to screechy protest songs instead.
+Nonetheless, the Cultural Marxist must absolutely abhor the Bossa Nova and run with disgust the moment he hears it.
+Indeed, one of the greatest exponents of Bossa Nova singing, Nara Leao, became disillusioned with the gentrified form, turning to Communism and screechy protest songs.

-So the question about Argentine tango is whether it is more like Capoeira which clearly has Afro roots, or more like Bossa Nova which has some elements to an Afro rhythm but otherwise is within the Western musical tradition and is gentrified and whitened from the start.
-If you look at the claims made by the neo-Marxist what you always see is some pictures of Afro-Argentinians participating in a Candombe ritual where people are engaging in what might be partner dancing to some rhythmic drum music and presumably singing, and then they might bring out a performance by an Afro-Argentinian demonstrating a Canyengue sort of street tango.
+So the question about Argentine tango is whether it is more like Capoeira, with it’s obvious Afro roots, or like the Bossa Nova, which incorporates an Afro rhythm but is otherwise completely within the Western musical tradition and which is gentrified and “whitened” from the start.
+If you look at the claims made by the Cultural Marxist what you always see is some pictures of Afro-Argentinians participating in a Candombe ritual where people are engaging in what might be partner dancing to some rhythmic drum music and presumably singing, and then they might bring out a performance by an Afro-Argentinian demonstrating a Canyengue sort of street tango.
 The argument is that the “salon” approach is a whitened version of the original or authentic thing which was “street” and “Afro”.

 In this, however, we are no longer in the realm of facts but rather of interpretation.
 It is an established historical fact that there were Candombe ritual parties common in Buenos Aires in the 19th century, and it is said that they were referred to as “tango”.
 But then we have to reconstruct the connection from these to the musica criola and associated dance form, the so-called tango Canyengue, that emerged toward the end of the century.
 You need to reverse engineer the form to figure out how much of that was Afro in origin and how much European.
-That’s difficult to do and so you need to engage in pure speculation to establish the Afro component vs. the European component.
-Only then can you say with any degree of certainty whether tango an Afro form like Capoeira which has been “whitened”, or whether it is more like Bossa Nova which has some Afro elements but is otherwise within the Western musical tradition.
+That’s difficult to do and so you need to engage in pure speculation to establish the Afro component vs. the European component, to decide whether tango is an Afro form like Capoeira which has been “whitened”, or whether it is more like Bossa Nova which has some Afro elements but is otherwise firmly within the Western musical tradition.

-Now I don’t discount that some neo-Marxist academic who hates anything Western or European will view Bossa Nova as having Afro roots and a form of hateful cultural plunder.
-But I assume that the reader is not a radical leftist ideologue University professor on a mission to destroy Western culture but actually wants to get a reasonable and appraisal of the situation based on the available facts.
-It is, in my view, far more plausible to say that tango even in its early stages of development as practiced by Afro-Argentines was a European from practiced by blacks.
-My argument is based mainly on the fact that tango music is essentially Western or European music, as is any music that uses the Western tonal system.
+Now I don’t discount that some Cultural Marxist academic who hates anything Western or European will view Bossa Nova as having Afro roots and therefore as evidence of hateful cultural plunder.
+But I assume that the reader is not a radical leftist ideologue university professor on a mission to destroy Western culture but actually wants to get a reasonable appraisal of the situation based on the available facts.
+It is, in my view, far more plausible to say that tango, even in its early stages of development as practiced by Afro-Argentines, was a mainly European form practiced by some blacks.
+My argument is based in part on the fact that tango music is essentially Western music as is any music that uses the Western tonal system.
 In this sense, American blues and Spanish flamenco that utilise the standard guitar tuning are Western, whereas Middle Eastern or Chinese music played on instruments that utilise micro-tones are not Western.